HugoHasenbein/redmine_tint_issues/README.md

 ### Use case(s)

-* Color issues in issue index view by age, start date and due date
+* color issues in issue index view by age, start date and due date

 ### Install